University Administrative Policies

 Once a year when the annual Clery Act crime statistics are being compiled for publication, CSAs will receive a survey form asking whether any crimes were reported to the CSAs.
 The Clery Act Compliance Officer will distribute the survey form to CSAs from the Albuquerque campus and the Clery staff will distribute the survey form to CSAs not from the Albuquerque campus.
 CSAs must complete and return the survey form as directed.

 The role of a CSA is not to investigate the allegation and decide whether a crime took place—that is the function of law enforcement.
 A campus CSA should not try to apprehend the alleged perpetrator of the crime.
 That, too, is the responsibility of law enforcement.
 It is also not a CSA’s responsibility to try and convince a victim to contact law enforcement if the victim chooses not to do so.
 A CSA’s charge is to transmit information about alleged crimes to the Clery Act Compliance Officer and, if not from the Albuquerque campus, to Clery staff for appropriate follow-up.
-A CSA may also provide information to a victim of an alleged crime about resources available to assist him or her.
+A CSA may also provide information to a victim of an alleged crime about resources available to assist them.

 CSAs are required to complete Clery Act training during the first year they serve as CSAs.
 The training is coordinated by the Clery Act Compliance Officer and can be taken via an online module through Learning Central or on the Albuquerque campus’s UNM Police Department website.
 The Clery Act Compliance Officer also offers in-person training classes for CSAs.
 In particular, the Clery Act Compliance Officer will coordinate an annual mandatory training on counting, collecting, and classifying crime statistics for designated staff from the Dean of Students Office, Health Sciences Center, Residence Life, and American Campus Communities.